 12:00 Lunch of paksiw na bangus, rice, tortang talong, and mango.
 I'm not picky on food—I eat what’s on the table, often sharing whatever my two helpers eat for themselves.

-13:00 Onward to the Pope’s daily Mass on Sky’s Channel 76--now with daylight saving time in Europe, changed from 14:00 to 13:00.
+13:00 Back in my bedroom for the Pope’s daily Mass on Sky’s Channel 76--now with daylight saving time in Europe, changed from 14:00 to 13:00.
 The Pope speaks slowly and I try to register every word he says, especially now that it is Holy Week.
 He talks of a God who serves, instead of being served; of how we often betray Him and our neighbour for a few pieces of silver; of how Jesus asks for forgiveness for those who have crucified Him; and finally, just like many of us in a moment of extreme suffering, He asks why His Father has deserted Him.
 Christianity is a religion for this world—it makes us live better lives.

-15:00 I watch the shortened version of Mel Gibson’s Passion of Christ, moved by the graphic rendition of what Christ’s suffering must have been like.
+15:00 Change of settings, I go to the Sitting Room to watch the shortened version of Mel Gibson’s Passion of Christ, moved by the graphic rendition of what Christ’s suffering must have been like.
 Heretofore, the account was only a part of my catechism class.
 But now, the feeling comes with the visuals.

 17:30 Tired and heavy-hearted after the film, I go up my exercise machine but don’t feel much inclined for a NETFLIX show, so I do my 30-minute walking exercise in silence, still contemplating the movie.
 I realise this is the most meaningful Holy Week I have ever spent.